Johru/Woodland-AI/README.md

 ## Planned expert content

--A single AI faction has fully defined logic for all tactical states -First default bot for this faction is created, users can create new ones and select them during game setup -Bots now play the game independently, following a weighted decision tree -Deck now has all card effects
+- A single AI faction has fully defined logic for all tactical states
+- First default bot for this faction is created, users can create new ones and select them during game setup
+- Bots now play the game independently, following a weighted decision tree
+- Deck now has all card effects
--full advanced game setup is enabled
+- full advanced game setup is enabled

 ## Possible full scope of the app

--All factions have a default bot and presets enabling bot creation by users -New maps can be defined and selected during game setup -Game stats are stored in a database, aggregates can be accessed by users -Users can download a log file and "replay" a game from a log file.
+- All factions have a default bot and presets enabling bot creation by users
+- New maps can be defined and selected during game setup
+- Game stats are stored in a database, aggregates can be accessed by users
+- Users can download a log file and "replay" a game from a log file.
--Bots can now play against only other bots a set number of times up to a 1000.
+- Bots can now play against only other bots a set number of times up to a 1000.
 Aggregated session stats are then stored for the user.
--Landmarks are implemented
+- Landmarks are implemented
--User authentication and authorization is added, new users can now actually create their accounts -Optionally, if given permission by Leder Games, the whole project will be published and made available to the public.
+- User authentication and authorization is added, new users can now actually create their accounts
+- Optionally, if given permission by Leder Games, the whole project will be published and made available to the public.
 Otherwise, select few friends will be given access.